zvector/fate/README.md

 A sequence of short synchronous operations can be processed more quickly since its operations continue immediately.
 However, because immediate continuations accumulate on the stack, and JavaScript does not employ tail-call optimization, these sequences incur a memory overhead that may become problematic as more synchronous operations are strung together.
 In addition, because contiguous synchronous operations are processed within a single **frame**, or turn of the event loop, too long a sequence could have a significant impact on the frame _rate_, which on the client may include noticeable interruptions to user experience.

-Asynchronous operations advance the queue no faster than one operation per frame, but this has the advantages of not polluting the stack and of long sequences not prolonging the duration of the frame in which it's executing.
+Asynchronous operations advance through the pipeline no faster than one operation per frame, but this has the advantages of not polluting the stack and of long sequences not prolonging the duration of the frame in which it's executing.

 Synchronous and asynchronous operations can be mixed together arbitrarily to provide granular control over this balance of immediacy versus frame imposition.

+### Comparison to Deferral().pipe()

+`Pipeline` and `pipe()` are conceptually similar, in that both arrange a succession of deferrals using continuation-style passing to relay a set of arguments from one deferral to the next.
+With `pipe()`, this can be arranged, `Pipeline` consumes stack space more efficiently.

 ## Methods

 ### Array methods

-Each method in this section mirrors that of `Array`, acting upon the internal array of operation functions that comprise the queue; `length` is an exception in that it is a method rather than a property, although it is accessible as such via `valueOf`.
+Each method in this section mirrors that of `Array`, acting upon the internal array of operation functions contained within the pipeline; `length` is an exception in that it is a method rather than a property, although it is accessible as such via `valueOf`.

 #### push
 #### pop